ctam62/user_analysis/README.md

-# Microscopy Instrument Monthly Usage Tracking in R
+# Instrument Monthly Usage Tracking in R

 # Input

-This code will extract data from .csv files containing a log of user usage for a microscopy instrument.
+This code will extract data from .csv files obtained from a SAS database containing a log of user usage for an instrument.
 The script is designed to batch process all .csv files in the working directory.

 # Output